Home / Career Guides / Physician

 What is the most challenging part of being a physician?

 The most challenging aspects of being a physician include dealing with high-stress situations and coping with patients’ suffering or distress.
 The responsibility of making crucial decisions that affect others’ lives can also be challenging.
-They also frequently face long-working hours and must stay updated with the latest medical research and technologies.
+They also frequently face long-working hours and must stay updated with the latest medical research and tech.
 Handling administrative tasks or managing a private practice’s business aspects can also be demanding.
 These challenges can lead to stress and burnout, making work-life balance an important aspect for doctors to manage.

 Is it possible to maintain a balance between work and personal life as a physician?